 • Enforced GPOs override Block Inheritance and cannot be filtered by security groups at child OUs

-• Loopback processing in Replace mode makes the user configuration from the computer's OU apply to all logged-on users, replacing user-OU policies
+• Loopback processing in Replace mode makes the user configuration from the computer's OU apply to all logged-on users, replacing user-OU policies.
+Merge mode combines both.

 To check: In GPMC, select the OU and look for the blue shield icon (Enforced) or the grey shield (Block Inheritance).